 Added on 7 Nov 2025 · BBC · Direct Risks

 A couple of tangible, human and close accounts of ChatGPT acting as a coach in harmful ways, including where minors and vulnerable people are already involved.
 How can this be fixed?
+Archived.

 ☣︎︎︎ OpenAI shares data on ChatGPT users with suicidal thoughts, psychosis